 - Try a teething ring.
 I generally recommend using rubber instead of liquid-filled teething rings, since the latter may break.
 Some parents use frozen teething rings, but I don’t recommend this because the extreme cold may cause more pain.
 You can try putting the ring in the refrigerator instead.

 - Bring a bottle.
 If a bottle helps your baby, be sure to fill it with water.
 Extended chewing or sucking on a bottle filled with formula, milk or juice may expose your baby to too much sugar, leading to tooth decay.

 - Try to chill.
 It may help to hold a cold washcloth over sore gums.
 If your baby is eating solids, try offering cool foods like yogurt or applesauce.

 - Stop at the store.
 There are several over-the-counter remedies that may help with the teething process, for example, Hyland’s Baby Teething Tablets offer a homeopathic treatment for teething pain that melts on the baby’s tongue.
-Another popular choice is Baby Orajel teething gel, which should be placed topically on the gums after the tooth has broken through the gum.
 For babies who are in such discomfort from teething that they cry incessantly, use an over-the-counter acetaminophen-based pain medication such as Infants’ Tylenol.

 Should I take my baby to the doctor for teething pain?

 If teething symptoms don’t go away after a few days of trying the above tips and medications, or if they grow in severity, parents should take their baby to see the child’s doctor.
 It’s possible that the pain could be caused by something more serious, such as an infection or other medical condition.